lorcalhost/BTB-manager-telegram/docs/custom-scripts.md

 }
 ```

-Multiple scripts can be setup by adding a new line to the json file like so:
+Multiple scripts can be setup by adding a new line to the json file like so (note the `,` when adding a new line):

 ```json
 {